 Notion is a flexible knowledge management platform that combines wikis, databases, and task management into one unified workspace.
-For real estate professionals, it serves as the central hub for team documentation, client onboarding materials, listing templates, and operational playbooks.
-Unlike simple note-taking apps, Notion's relational databases let you connect properties to clients, link tasks to deals, and build systems that scale with your brokerage.
+For CRE investment and development teams, it serves as the central hub for IC memos, deal-tracking pipelines, due-diligence checklists, and portfolio/asset-management SOPs.
+Unlike simple note-taking apps, Notion's relational databases let you connect assets to deals, link diligence tasks to acquisitions, and build systems that scale with your investment platform.

-Real estate teams drown in scattered information: listing details in the MLS, notes in email, SOPs in Google Docs, and tasks in spreadsheets.
+CRE investment teams drown in scattered information: rent rolls and T12s in email, underwriting models in spreadsheets, IC memos in Word, and diligence tasks on sticky notes.
 Notion consolidates this chaos into one searchable workspace.
-When an agent asks 'What's our process for expired listings?', they find a wiki page with step-by-step instructions, email templates, and a database of past expired listing conversions with notes on what worked.
+When an analyst asks 'What's our process for a value-add multifamily acquisition?', they find a wiki page with step-by-step instructions, memo templates, and a database of past deals with notes on what worked at IC.

 Security, compliance, and vendor evaluation frameworks for AI operations